JudgmentLabs/judgeval/README.md

 ## Why Judgeval?

-• **Custom Evaluators**: Build custom evaluators on top of your agents with LLM-as-a-judge and code-based evaluators that connect to our metric-tracking infrastructure.
+• **Custom Evaluators**: Judgeval provides simple abstractions for custom evaluators and their applications to your agents, supporting LLM-as-a-judge and code-based evaluators that connect to our metric-tracking infrastructure.
 [Learn more](https://docs.judgmentlabs.ai/documentation/evaluation/scorers/custom-scorers)

 • **Production Monitoring**: Run any custom scorer online in production.
 Get Slack alerts for failures and add custom hooks to address regressions before they impact users.
 [Learn more](https://docs.judgmentlabs.ai/documentation/performance/online-evals)

-• **Data-Driven Optimization**: Data-Driven Optimization: Easily run optimization jobs on top of production data without managing compute infrastructure or data pipelines.
+• **Simple to run RL**: Go from agent code to optimization via RL easily without managing compute infrastructure or data pipelines.
+Simply plug onto your agents in production and train!

 <!--
 <img src="assets/product_shot.png" alt="Judgment Platform" width="800" />